-I'm sure there are resourceful parents who embrace the opportunity toa make-shift high-chair out of a dog-eared yellow pages and three rubber bands.
+I’m sure there are resourceful parents who embrace the opportunity to fashion a make-shift high-chair out of a dog-eared yellow pages and three rubber bands.
 But not me.
 Nope.
 I like my stuff.
 I neeeeed my stuff.

 And I’ve never needed it more than after the one holiday I spend two weeks trapped indoors with two bored children while so much rain fell on the North Coast I began texting friends “PLEASE SEND ARK”.